ExeClim/Isca/docs/source/modules/topography.rst

 **Public Subroutines**

 These subroutines are used by the topography module to produce the land-masks etc that are being asked for by the user.
-They are largely self explainitory.
+They are largely self explanatory.

 | ``get_topog_mean`` returns the mean height from a region of the topography file so that that value can be used as the value when interpolating onto a smaller grid.
 | ``get_topog_stdev`` returns the standard deviation from a region of the topography file so that that value can be assoiated with the same region when interpolating onto a smaller grid.